rabbanishah/NaturesCall/README.md

 Nature's Call!
 ===========

 This project **'Nature's Call'** aims to fulfill the physiological need of every traveler.
-All of us have been in situations where we want to rush to a washroom, instead of manually searching for washroom facilities, we provide a web-app that makes it simple for travelers to find washrooms.
+All of us have been in situations where we want to rush to a washroom, instead of manually searching for washroom facilities, we provide a mobile web-app that makes it simple for travelers to find washrooms.

 ----------
 Implementation